Alluxio/alluxio/docs/Lineage-API.md

   <td>tachyon.master.lineage.recompute.interval.ms</td>
   <td>300000</td>
   <td>
   The interval (in milliseconds) between Tachyon's recompute execution.
-The executor scans the all the lost files tracked by lineage, and re-executes the corresponding jobs. every 5 minutes.
+The executor scans all the lost files tracked by lineage, and re-executes the corresponding jobs every 5 minutes.
   </td>
 </tr>
 <tr>